PrefectHQ/prefect/docs/core/idioms/flow-to-flow.md

 ## Scheduling a Flow-of-Flows

-Oftentimes different people are responsible for maintaining different flows; in this case it can be useful to construct a Flow-of-Flows that specifies stateful dependencies between various Flows.
+Oftentimes different people are responsible for maintaining different flows; in this case it can be useful to construct a Flow-of-Flows that specifies execution order dependencies between various Flows.
-The `wait_for_flow_run` task allows you to specify that the task should wait until the triggered flow run completes, and reflect the flow run state as the task state.
+The `wait_for_flow_run` task allows you to specify that the task should wait until the triggered flow run completes.

 The following example creates the following Flow-of-Flows that runs every weekday: